A Geometric Approach to Fault Detection and Isolation of Two-Dimensional (2D) Systems: Preliminary Results

 where ${\bf x}(k)\in\op{X}=\sumbanach{\fld{R}^n}$, ${\bf y}(k)=(\cdots,y(-1+k,1)^\tran,y(k,0)^\tran,y(1+k,-1)^\tran,\cdots)^\tran\in\sumbanach{\fld{R}^q}$, and $\op{A}$ is an Inf-D matrix with $A_1$ and $A_2$ as diagonal and upper diagonal blocks, respectively, with the remaining elements set to zero, and $\op{C} = \diag(\cdots,C,C,\cdots)$.
 In other words, we have,

+Note that since we invoke an Inf-D representation to investigate an unobservable subspace, and where this subspace is defined by only $\op{A}$ and $\op{C}$, therefore for sake of presentation simplicity, an Inf-D system is used that has no fault and zero input.

 There are various formulations for the initial conditions of the FMII model \eqref{Eq:FMII}.
 These are based on the separation set that is introduced in \cite{FM_SeparationSet}.
 There are two separation sets that are commonly used in the literature.
 In the first formulation the initial conditions are denoted by ${\bf x}(0)=(\cdots,x(-1,1)^\tran,x(0,0)^\tran,x(1,-1)^\tran,\cdots)^\tran\in\sum\fld{R}^n$ \cite{FMinBook} (this is compatible with the model \eqref{Eq:IDRep}).
 The second formulation is expressed as $x(i,0)=h_1(i)$ and $x(0,j)=h_2(j)$, where $h_1(i),h_2(j)\in \fld{R}^n$ and $i,j\in\fld{N}$ \cite{Kaczorek_Book}.
 The second formulation is more compatible with applications (particularly, in case that the system \eqref{Eq:FMII} is an approximate model of a PDE system - refer to Section \ref{Sec:Simulation}).
-It will be shown subsequently that since we derive the conditions based on invariant unobservable subspace (this is formally defined in the next section), our proposed methodology is applicable to \underline{both} initial condition formulations. \myhl{We start with the first formulation of the initial} conditions subject to the boundedness assumption (this is, ${\bf x}(0)\in\sum\fld{R}^n$).
+It will be shown subsequently that since we derive the conditions based on invariant unobservable subspace (this is formally defined in the next section), our proposed methodology is applicable to \underline{both} initial condition formulations.
+In other words, we use the Inf-D representation to only show the results and evaluate the developed algorithms.
+However, to apply our results there is no need to deal with Inf-D systems and subspaces, and therefore, one can apply our proposed methods to 2D systems corresponding to both initial condition formulations.

+\myhl{We start with the first formulation of the initial} conditions subject to the boundedness assumption (this is, ${\bf x}(0)\in\sum\fld{R}^n$).
 However, as shown in Section \ref{Sec:A12Inv}, our proposed results also hold for the second initial condition formulation.